Christina Haswood: Early life and education

 Haswood is Navajo.
 She was named Miss Indian Youth of Lawrence as a teenager.

 Haswood earned an associate's degree in Community Health at Haskell Indian Nations University before transferring to Arizona State University and earning a Bachelor's degree in public health in 2018.
 She graduated from the University of Kansas Medical Center with a Master's in Public Health in May 2020.

 Career

 Haswood announced her campaign for the Kansas House of Representatives from District 10 in May 2020.
 Her campaign quickly garnered support from prominent local, state, and national officials, including the retiring 10th District incumbent Eileen Horn, former Governor of Kansas Kathleen Sebelius, and New Mexico Congresswoman Deb Haaland.

 During the primary, Haswood began posting videos to a campaign TikTok account about her life and activities, which gradually increased in attention.
 Due in part to small donations from across the country as a result, Haswood raised the most money of any candidate in the race.

 On August 4, 2020, Haswood won the primary with 71% of the vote.
 No Republican candidate filed to contest the general election.
 Haswood was elected to the Kansas House unopposed on November 3, 2020.

-Haswood was selected to join the Future Caucus Innovation Fellowship as a member of the 2024 Healthcare cohort.

 In 2024, she challenged Democratic state senator Marci Francisco, but lost the primary.